Jarl Goli

 Jarl Einar Goli (born 23 April 1957) is working as a painter today.
 He has been a Norwegian actor and television personality in former times.

 He enrolled at the Norwegian National Academy of Theatre in 1978, and started a career in acting.
 He was a stage actor at Den Nationale Scene before appearing on television for the Norwegian Broadcasting Corporation.
 He quickly made his breakthrough with Eli Rygg in the children's show Portveien 2 in the mid-1980s.
 In 1985 Goli was awarded the Se og Hør readers' TV personality of the year award.
 He left Portveien 2 after about 70 episodes, and hosted the 1986 Melodi Grand Prix as well as the radio programs Norsktoppen and Reiseradioen.
 In the 1990s he appeared on other channels, as host of Super-Quick in 1993 on TV Norge and Våg og vinn in 1997 on TV3.
 He also had a short time as program director for TV3 in 1995, and was a journalist for the Norwegian Broadcasting Corporation's district branch in Oppland from 1995 to 1996.

 His acting career continued with roles in Offshore in 1996, Hotel Cæsar in 2009, Taxi in 2010 and Journey to the Christmas Star in 2012.
 Filmography include Adjø solidaritet (1985) and Orion's Belt (1987).
 He has also been a restauranteer and had his own stock company.
 In 2000 he had a brief tenure as municipal director of culture in Ullensaker.
 From 2009 to 2010 he tried his luck in the Progress Party in Fet, but he resigned his membership after less than a year.

 He started professional painting at the Museo Delso in December 2017.
 The journey inwards is challenging and he took all his time to express his life experiences in an artistic way through his paintings.
 During the journey 2019 in Northern Norway and in Western Norway, Farsund and Risor, new friends and necessary support came up to him, accepting his new life as a painter.

 In Corona times, starting from March 2020 in isolation in Spain, he was feeling the pain that finally opened new rooms and horizons to express and telling histories in his art works.
-With his paintings and prints he wants to give to people the inspiration in light, in joy and in the purity of the days without pain and lack of hope.

 Since 2018, several solo and collective exhibitions in Spain, Norway, Italy, United States (New York) and Germany have been held.

 Many international art Prizes 2018 - 2023.
 Artisti 22.
 Italy.
 Michael Angelo internasjonal artprize.

 Exhibition Paris 22 with the artprize in Louvre.
 Donated art to Shirley Stiftelsen Bodø.
 Nordland Fylkes sykehus.

 One among 30 selective artist in Artisti 23.
 9 - 11.06.
 23 in Florence.
 Italy.